tolbarroso/tolbarroso/README.md

 # Hi there, welcome to my GitHub Profile 👋
-🌱 I’m currently learning Dart to use on Flutter Projects.
+🌱 I’m currently learning Python to use on projects.

 ⚡ I’m looking for more projects on JS, HTML and CSS.